jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 The containment level of this type of electronic part, just depends on the perspective from which you look at it.

 And this is what also happens in the diagrams.
 That way, something can get a different containment level depending on the perspective from which you look at it.
-From within that perspective, something does get a *unique* containment level.
+From within that perspective, something might get a *unique* containment level.

 ### Ignored concepts